bblack16/plutonium-waypoints/iw5/scripts/README.md

 **Differences:**
 - Grenades are not blocked for the first 5 seconds like in other titles.
 I probably could do this, but I don't feel it is necessary.
 - Typically gunfight only works on smaller maps, but in this version you can play on any map you want.
 In my opinion, this is how the other CoDs should have been to begin with.
+This mode is fun, even on bigger maps.

 **Known Issues:**
-- When using Headquarters, spawns are a little funky in that player start slightly up in the air.
+- When using Headquarters, spawns are a little funky in that players start slightly up in the air.
 This doesn't really affect anything and is a result of using the Team Deathmatch spawn system in Headquarters to ensure players always spawn with their team at the beginning of each round.
+I may try to fix this at some point, but it is a low priority.

 ### Gun Game

 ![screenshot](resources/images/gun-game.jpg)

-While Gun Game does exist in the base game, it's implementation is pretty lacking.
-This is my custom version which is more based on some newer titles, with some fun extras thrown in for variety.
+While Gun Game does exist in the base game, its implementation is pretty lacking.
+This is my custom version which is based on some newer titles, with some fun extras thrown in for variety.

 I do want to give a specific shout out to Resxt who's custom gun game script really helped me learn the scripting for game modes and made this particular implementation possible.
 A chunk of the gun randomizing code is from their custom implementation found here: https://github.com/Resxt/Plutonium-IW5-Scripts/blob/main/gamemodes/gun_game.gsc